tverweij/KerioIpBlocker/README.md

 Blocks abused IP Addresses

 The KerioIPBlocker blocks IP Addresses that are connecting to your environment, but are listed as 100% confident that they are abused.
+The program doesn't check or block what is already blocked by Kerio.
+It only blocks malicious IP's that really *connect*.

 This software is build in the next generation of Visual Basic - RemObjects Mercury.